openshift-kni/install-scripts/README.md

    for API, Ingress, and DNS access.
 1. The BMC IPMI addresses and credentials for the 3 control plane machines.
-1. If detected that the provsioning host is not sync with a time source, configure the 25G switch as a source via the Storage DHCP and provide an optional script to set a source for the switch.
+1. If detected that the provisioning host is not sync with a time source, configure the 25G switch as a source via the DHCP service  on the `Storage` network.
+An optional script to set a source for the switch, will be provided.

 ## Provisioning Host Setup

 The provisioning host must be a RHEL-8 machine.

 ### For a host not installed using the ISO:
-In the OpenShift subdirectory, Make a copy of `config_example.sh` and set the required variables in there.
+In the OpenShift subdirectory, create a copy of `config_example.sh` using the existing user as part of the file name.
+For example, `config_<username>.sh`.
+Once the file has been created, set the required PULL_SECRET variable within the shell script

-To install some required packages configure libvirt, and prepare the `provisioning` and `baremetal` bridges, from the top directory:
+To install some required packages, configure `libvirt`, `provisioning` and `baremetal` bridges, from the top directory:

 ```sh
 make prep